Are you sure?

 Can you read blueprints and visualize how things should look?

-If you checked YES to the majority of these questions, a career as Horticultural Technician (441C) may be for you!
+If you checked YES to the majority of these questions, a career as a Horticultural Technician (441C) may be for you!

 You might want to look at these similar trades as well;